hashicorp/terraform-provider-vault/website/docs/r/mount.html.md

 * `max_lease_ttl_seconds` - (Optional) Maximum possible lease duration for tokens and secrets in seconds

+* `local` - (Optional) Boolean flag that can be explicitly set to true to enforce local mount in HA environment

 * `options` - (Optional) Specifies mount type specific options that are passed to the backend

 ## Attributes Reference